 Enter an experiment name:

 Select cnt as the target column, what you want to predict.
 This column indicates the number of total bike share rentals.

-Select Create a new compute and configure your compute target.
+Select +New to configure your compute target.
 Automated ML only supports Azure Machine Learning compute.

-Populate the Virtual Machine form to set up your compute.
+Populate the Select virtual machine form to set up your compute.

 Select Next to populate the Configure settings form.